Jazz Chisholm Player Props: Marlins vs. Mets

 Mets Pitching Rankings (2022)

-- The pitching staff for the Mets had a collective 9.8 K/9 last season to lead the league.
+- The Mets pitching staff led MLB last season with a collective 9.8 strikeouts per nine innings.

 - The Mets' 3.57 team ERA ranked seventh across all MLB pitching staffs.